Skip to main content

 Jane Ots.
 Portrait

-2021 – Jane Ots
+2021 – Jane McInnes

-Jane Ots has worked in accessibility since 2017 as a key driver of accessibility initiatives at GESB, the WA State Government superannuation fund.
+Jane McInnes has worked in accessibility since 2017 as a key driver of accessibility initiatives at GESB, the WA State Government superannuation fund.
 In her capacity as Digital Communication Specialist, she led the successful implementation of the GESB website and other online initiatives to achieve outstanding compliance against WCAG 2.0 level AA criteria.
 Jane has been instrumental in helping GESB embed accessibility into culture, training and practice, and is providing her expertise as a member of GESB’s Disability Access and Inclusion Plan committee.

 2019 – Gian Wild